Adrien-Louis de Bonnières, duc de Guînes: Career

 On his return to France he was created Duc de Guînes and remained in royal favour, being appointed Chevalier of the Order of the Holy Spirit on 1 January 1784.
 A Knight of Malta through his family, he also received the Mérite militaire and Grand Cross of Saint-Louis.

 He was appointed to the Council of War in 1787, and Governor of Artois in 1788.
 On the eve of the French Revolution, De Guînes was nominated to the Second Assembly of Notables which sat from 6 November to 12 December 1788.
 Having returned to England at the outbreak of the French Revolution, he returned under the Consulate and died at Hôtel de Castries, Paris in 1806.

-The Duke of Guînes and his friend King Frederick of Prussia were both accomplished flautists and they commissioned from Mozart the familiar Concerto for Flute and Harp (K. 299), written in 1778.
+Duc de Guînes and his friend King Frederick of Prussia were both accomplished flautists and they commissioned from Mozart the familiar Concerto for Flute and Harp (K. 299), written in 1778.
 Mozart was engaged as tutor to the duke's daughter, Marie-Adrienne, but was somewhat frustrated to discover she didn't seem to share her father's musical ability; when Amadeus requested payment, the duke's head butler is reported to have settled at half the agreed amount: "There's noble treatment for you,.."
 Mozart wrote to his father.

-De Guînes eventually became so corpulent he had two sets of breeches, one for sitting and a tighter set when he would only be standing.
-His valet apparently asked each morning, "Will Monsieur be sitting today..?"; if not, the duke would be lowered into a pair of breeches with the aid of two footmen.